 - 3. Past Performance The County will consider the past performance of developers that will include, but is not limited to: the ability to successfully structure and close a project, timeliness of completing a project, management practices other housing facilities and payment history on the servicing of their loans. - 4.
 Underwriting Analysis The applicant must provide a detailed development cost breakdown which includes all acquisition, construction, soft costs, and fees.
 A full operating budget must also be submitted documenting an economically feasible project after payment of expenses and debt.
 A subsidy layering review is conducted to determine the appropriate level of housing subsidy.
 This review is summarized in the Department's Staff Report presented to the County Board of Commissioners.
-All other financing components of the transaction must be identified at the time of request, including the most reasonable loan amounts, interest rate and terms.
+All - other financing components of the transaction must be identified at the time of request, including the most reasonable loan amounts, interest rate and terms.
 A final financial review is performed prior to loan closing to ensure that the project is still economically feasible.
 The project's analysis of the operating budget or pro-forma must show that there is adquate cash flowto meet all debservice requiremnts (by all lenders) and provide foadequate resrves throughout teaffordability period.
-A capital needassessment is required for all project with 26 or more totl units.
-A marketanalysis is&nbp; required fr new construc
+A capital needassessment is required for all projecs with 26 or more totl units.
+A marketanalysis is&nbp; required fr new construction and new sigle family husing pojects which will indicate a favorable market for the proposal.
+5. Risk Management Generally, the property is usedassecurity fothe housing fundsrovided to a development.
+Te Conty is generallin a secondmortgageosition behind the primarlender, but will evaluae request for modifications tohis request. - 6.
+Compliance Monitoring Where HUD required, the County will requireannual rental compliance monitoring throughout the affordability period.
+The owner remains